 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does per square.
-For these jobs, we route in a reinforced 30-yard low-wall container with thicker ribs and a heavier floor plate; we also cap the fill volume well below the visual rim to keep axle weight legal.
-We haul these using a lowboy, which is distinct from our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on a standard bin: these materials punish a container not built for the load.
+We route in a reinforced 30-yard can with a heavier floor plate; we cap the fill volume well below the visual rim so axle weight stays legal.
+We set these via lowboy for stability.
+For lighter mixed loads, we provide a general construction debris service that keeps your site clean.

 Same-day Pickup for Fast Roof Project Turnover